News

 Ellerslie Stables, the Village’s subcontractor, will pick up the dumpster on Monday mornings, incorporate the waste into the farm’s horse manure compost process, and return a fresh dumpster to the municipal parking lot that same day.

 Any dumping of trash is strictly prohibited because it ruins the whole load!
-Any participant caught dumping trash will be liable for contamination damages.
+Any participant caught dumping trash will receive a $250 ticket.

 Food waste, when sequestered in landfills, creates methane, a powerful greenhouse gas.
-Conversely, when food scraps are mixed with materials such as wood shavings, leaves, or mulch and aerated with oxygen such that microbes can digest the waste, a different natural process occurs.
-Carbon is sequestered, and fresh, nutrient rich soil called compost is created.
+Conversely, a different natural process occurs when food scraps are mixed with materials such as wood shavings, leaves, or mulch, and aerated with oxygen so that microbes can digest the waste.
+Carbon is sequestered, and fresh, nutrient-rich soil called compost is created.
 Composting turns waste into a resource!

 FAQs